 If you want to configure animations for your background images, you can do so in the dashboard for each individual slide.

 Next, you’ll want to customize the navigation arrows for your slider.
-Further down the slider dashboard page, you can choose from a range of different designs for arrows, set colors, and even position where you want them to appear over your simple image slider.
+Visit the Controls tab, where you can choose from a range of different designs for arrows, set colors, and even position where you want them to appear over your simple image slider.

 Adding Your Slider to a Post or Page

 Once you’re happy with how your slide looks and animates – you can preview it by clicking “Preview” in the top-left – click “Save” one last time.
 On the dashboard for your slider, you’ll notice three options in the “Publish” section.